individkid/sidegeo/README.md

   * classify of sample of classify of any embed in a linear should be equivalent
   * every plane through a point should have a coplane on the copoint
   * every edge facet of a region should have two and only two vertex facets
+  * classify of inflate of equivalent space is equivalent

 The main display window is a hub from which parts or collections of polytopes can be moved to various alternate displays.
 But from alternate displays, things can only move back to the main display.
 The following command line arguments are processed in order.